 ASHG Press Office

 BETHESDA, MD – September 29, 2011 – The world’s top scientists and clinicians in the human genetics field will gather to present their latest research findings at the 12th International Congress of Human Genetics (ICHG) / 61st Annual Meeting of the American Society of Human Genetics (ASHG), which will be held on October 11- 15, 2011, at the Montreal Convention Center (Palais des Congrès) in Montreal, Quebec, Canada.
-A number of scientific presentations at the ICHG/ASHG 2011 Meeting will provide information about important new research developments that advance and expand our current understanding of genetic factors associated with autism spectrum disorder, schizophrenia, intellectual disability, epilepsy, and other neuropsychiatric conditions.
+A number of scientific presentations at the ICHG/ASHG 2011 Meeting will provide information about important new research findings that expand our current understanding of human evolutionary history and population genetics.

-Members of the media are invited to attend this press briefing session entitled, “Genes that Help and Genes that Harm: New Findings on Genetic Factors Associated with Autism, Schizophrenia, and Parkinson’s Disease,” which will be held on Friday, October 14, 2011, from 2:30-3:30 p.m. in the ICHG/ASHG Press Briefing Room, located in Room 518A on the fifth floor of the Montreal Convention Center.
-To view the online webcast recording of this press briefing event* , please go to: http://wptest.ashg.org/ichg2011/NeuropsychGenetics (*see section below for more information about this webcast).
+ASHG invites members of the media to attend this press briefing session entitled, “Next-Generation Genome Sequencing Methods Reveal New Findings on Evolution and Population Genetics,” which will be held on Thursday, October 13, 2011, from 3:00-4:00 p.m. in the ICHG/ASHG Press Briefing Room, located in Room 518A on the fifth floor of the Montreal Convention Center.
+To view the online webcast recording of this press briefing event* , please go to the following link: http://wptest.ashg.org/ICHG2011/EvoPopulationGenetics (*see section below for more information about this webcast).

-After a brief introduction by session moderator Evan Eichler, PhD, each of the following four press briefing speakers will discuss their research abstracts presented at the ICHG/ASHG 2011 Meeting on important new findings that advance and expand our understanding of the genetics of autism spectrum disorder, Parkinson’s disease, schizophrenia, and other neuropsychiatric conditions:
+After a brief introduction by session moderator and President of ASHG, Dr. Lynn Jorde, PhD, each of the following four press briefing speakers will discuss their abstracts presented at the ICHG/ASHG 2011 Meeting on important new evolution and population genetics research findings that have only recently been made possible through the latest advances in next-generation genome sequencing technologies and methods:

 Brief summaries of the content covered in these four presentations are included in the section below: